 Cyclone leaves 13 dead in Brazil

-A cyclone tore through southern Brazil killing at least 13 people and forcing thousands from their homes, authorities said Sunday.
+A cyclone which tore through southern Brazil has killed at least 13 people and forced thousands from their homes, authorities said Sunday.

-Authorities lowered the number of people declared missing amid the violent weather in Rio Grande do Sul state Thursday and Friday from 10 to four.

-Torrential rain and strong wind caused damage in dozens of towns in that state, including its capital Porto Alegre, in the latest in a string of climate disasters in the South American country.
+Torrential rain and strong winds on Thursday and Friday caused damage in dozens of towns in the state of Rio Grande do Sul, including its capital Porto Alegre -- the latest in a string of weather-related disasters to hit South America's biggest country.

-The death toll rose to 13 with the discovery of two more bodies in the town of Caraa, one of the hardest hit, the state civil defense agency said.
+Two more bodies were discovered in the coastal town of Caraa, one of the hardest hit, bringing the death toll from the storm to 13, the state civil defense agency said.

+Three remained missing in Caraa on Sunday, after the number was revised down from Saturday's total of 20.

+The town of Tramandai was also hit hard, with recorded windspeeds up to 101.9 kilometers (60 miles) per hour, according to official figures.

-A four month old baby is among the fatalities, local media said.
-They broadcast footage of a car being swept into a cemetery by powerful winds.
+A four-month-old baby is among the fatalities, according to local media, which broadcast footage of a car being swept into a cemetery by powerful winds.

 "The water came up to our waist inside the house.
 Thank God, the firemen arrived quickly and got us out on boats.
 It seemed like a nightmare," a woman in the town of Sao Leopoldo told the newspaper Estadao, which did not give her name.